Biggest fuck up

 This is primarily me consulting Ecommerce brands on retention and customer lifetime value (I forgot to mention that got me the nickname – The CLV Lady).
 Besides that, I do mass education on sustainable eCommerce growth.

-I guess I have an affinity or a “superpower,” as the positivity syndication committees names it, of being a good relationship builder.
+I guess I have an affinity or a “superpower,” as the positivity syndication committees name it, of being a good relationship builder.

 This is a gift and curse that has taken me many times from being an employee to getting tired of it and going entrepreneur, going back to being an employee, and back to an entrepreneur.
 So, a rollercoaster.